jazzband/django-newsletter/README.rst

 Status
 ======
-We are currently using this package in several production environments, but it should still be considered a work in progress.
+We are currently using this package in several large to medium scale production environments, but it should be considered a permanent work in progress.

 Translations
 ============